Dominic Smith Preview, Player Props: Nationals vs. Yankees

 Dominic Smith At The Plate

-- He has scored in 34.5% of his games this season, with more than one run scored in 2.6%.
+- He has scored in 41 of 117 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.